Home Heat Pump Guide

 Louder 50-60 dB Older models, some budget brands, larger units

-If noise is a primary concern for you, make it a key factor when choosing your system.
+If noise is a primary concern, make it a key factor when choosing your system.
 Check the product data sheet for the stated sound power level (LwA) — this is the standardised noise measurement that allows fair comparison between models.
+For a broader look at how different brands compare, see our complete guide to air source heat pumps.

 How to Minimise Heat Pump Noise